jacques/plutus-mobile-app-api-docs/source/includes/_forex.md

 For a recipient to be able to receive a remittance, we need to have various documents uploaded for vetting by our Forex Team as well as the Forex Maker, Reserve Bank, etc. as well as for Anti Money Laundering (AML) purposes.

-# Documents

-As part of the regulatory requirements, documentation is collected from customers as part of the process of KYC / FICA.

-## Upload a Document

 ```shell
 curl -X POST "https://127.0.0.1.xip.io/api/v1/users/d19bff36-4733-11e5-946b-9ba904d8238e/forex/2c4e5c4c-043b-4e1f-82e9-ad506dba2212/documents"
   -H "Authorization: Token token=YOURTOKEN"